Culture » March 7, 2012

 Undoubtedly, the Cuban people will come out to greet Benedict XVI.
 But appearances can be deceiving.
 The Pope’s visit is an operation carried out by the Cuban religious and political establishments entirely for their benefit, as the island’s government attempts to renovate its rule from above.

 Samuel Farber is a professor of political science at Brooklyn College.
-Born and raised in Cuba, his books include Revolution and Reaction in Cuba, 1933-1960, and, most recently, The Origins of the Cuban Revolution Reconsidered.
+Born and raised in Cuba, his books include Revolution and Reaction in Cuba, 1933-1960, The Origins of the Cuban Revolution Reconsidered, and most recently The Politics of Che Guevara: Theory and Practice (Haymarket Books, 2016)